 The Social worker later told me the boy was with Steve; today was Friday; therefore, tomorrow was Saturday, and they would have tea and toast in the morning and talk about football.
 All was well in their world.

 Foster children need consistency and routine, especially children with additional needs.
-Consequently, consistent respite foster carers are invaluable because of the existing relationships they have built, and more importantly, a relationship for a child who knows that they ‘just know!’
+Consequently, consistent respite foster carers are invaluable because of the existing relationships they have built with children.
+More importantly, for a child who doesn’t do change, this relationship with someone they trust who knows they know ‘just knows’ is crucial.

 ‘My mum shouted at me; it’s not fair!’